Gail Maney case: Prison guard says he was impersonated for 'false evidence'

 Police could not say what steps were taken at the time to verify the prison guard's identity given this happened 20 years ago.

-While Leah Stephens' remains were discovered in June 1992, the body of Deane Fuller-Sandys has never been found.
+While Stephens' remains were discovered in June 1992, the body of Fuller-Sandys has never been found.

 Without forensic evidence, the Crown case relied on four witnesses who were given immunity from prosecution to testify against Maney and Stone.